LAB Jumpstart Frequently Asked Questions

 LAB Jumpstart 2022 begins on Tuesday, March 1, 2022, and ends on Thursday, August 12, 2021 (excluding NYC DOE Spring Recess Week, April 15 – April 22, 2022, and July 4, 2022).
 Students must be available to participate in the entire duration of the program in order to be admitted to LAB Jumpstart.

 How much time can I expect to put in per day/week?

-Students are expected to attend all spring after-school sessions from 4:00pm to 6:00pm, which take place on Tuesdays and Thursdays, starting March 2, 2021 (excluding NYC DOE Spring Recess Week, March 29 – April 2, 2021).
-The spring after-school session is a total of 4 hours per week for the duration of the program.
-This is followed by participation in the summer full-time immersive research experience, taking place as part of the virtual SSRP Monday-Friday, beginning Monday, June 28, 2021, and concluding Thursday, August 12, 2021.
+Students are expected to attend all spring after-school sessions from 4:30pm to 7:00pm, which take place on Tuesdays and Thursdays, starting March 1, 2022.
+The spring after-school session is a total of 5 hours per week for the duration of the program.
+This is followed by participation in the summer full-time immersive research experience, taking place as part of the SSRP which runs Monday-Friday, beginning Monday, June 27, 2022 through Thursday, August 11, 2022.